 Sound Canvas won a prestigious 'Jodi' Award for Innovation!
 The awards exist to highlight excellence in widening participation for disabled people in museums, galleries, exhibitions, libraries, archives and heritage sites.

 The Jodi Awards are given in memory of Jodi Mattes (1973-2001) - a tireless champion of equal access to culture for disabled people.
 To mark their 10th Anniversary, in 2013 three Public Engagement Awards will be given by The Jodi Mattes Trust in a special celebratory event in November 2013.
 These new Awards will be for Access Planning and User Involvement, Innovation, and Legacy and Impact.

-The Awards will be presented in association with the Museums Association at an Annual Conference in Liverpool in November.
 For more information about the Jodi Awards 2013 visit www.jodiawards.org.uk